aws-samples/data-perimeter-policy-examples/service_specific_guidance/rds-data-specific-guidance.md

-# Service-specific guidance: Amazon CloudWatch
+# Service-specific guidance: Amazon RDS Data API

-This document outlines service-specific guidance for implementing a data perimeter for Amazon CloudWatch.
+This document outlines service-specific guidance for implementing a data perimeter for Amazon RDS Data API.

-Amazon CloudWatch is a monitoring and observability service that provides real-time insights into AWS resources, applications, and services.
-It collects and tracks metrics, logs, and events, allowing users to set alarms, visualize data with automated dashboards, and take automated actions based on predefined thresholds.
-CloudWatch enables AWS customers to gain system-wide visibility, optimize resource utilization, and respond quickly to operational issues.
+Amazon RDS Data API (Data API) provides a secure HTTP endpoint and AWS SDK integration for running SQL statements against an Amazon Aurora DB cluster without managing a persistent database connection.
+Credentials are supplied through AWS Secrets Manager rather than being passed directly with each call.

 The following table specifies whether additional considerations apply to a specific data perimeter control objective, followed by the list of considerations and recommended controls, if any.